 Menlo Park single family residences start at $1.0M.
 Homes in the Menlo Park City School district command a higher price.
 Homes in the northern areas are more affordable and the east Menlo Park homes the lowest price.

-Market demand for Menlo Park homes declined in 2019.
-Average Days on Market (red line) increased slightly from 21 to 23 days, but continues at historically short time to sell.
-The Final Sales vs. List Price is declined significantly to 2.1% over list compared to 7.7% in 2018.
+Market demand for Menlo Park homes remains strong.
+Average Days on Market (red line) jumped slightly from 21 to 26 days in 2019, but returned to historic lows in 2020.
+The Final Sales vs. List Price is declined significantly to 2.1% over list in 2019 and has remained there in 2020.
 This suggests that homes are still selling relatively quickly, but with fewer offers.

 The $ per SQFT varies by size of home.
 The scatter chart above shows the distribution of $/SQFT and the associated size of the home.
 Each dot represents a Closed Sale in 2019.
 The 2019 average was $1,357 per SQFT.

 This Monthly Median Price for Menlo Park homes provides more insight into the ebb and flow of our real estate market.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

 The final sales price is now just slightly over list.
 This is a significant decline from 9% in 2017-18.
 This reflects fewer number of offers competing for the same home.